 Ms. Baldwin was a recipient of the Meritorious Presidential Rank award in 2014, in recognition of exemplary service.

-Ms. Baldwin received a bachelor’s degree in mechanical engineering from Virginia Tech and a master's degree in systems management from the Florida Institute of Technology.
+Ms. Baldwin received a bachelor of science degree in Mechanical Engineering from Virginia Tech and a master of science degree in Systems Management from the Florida Institute of Technology.

 |Robert A. Gold, Director, Engineering Enterprise|